-- Holding regular District Committee meetings - Holding occasional service workshops (sometimes in cooperation with other districts). - Visiting all groups within their District - Distributing monthly reports of Area activities to their District, as well as reporting District activities back to the Area. - Producing newsletters.
+- Holding regular District Committee meetings - Holding occasional service workshops (sometimes in cooperation with other Districts). - Visiting all groups within their District - Distributing monthly reports of Area activities to their District, as well as reporting District activities back to the Area. - Producing newsletters.

-9. General Service Representative (GSRs)
+9. General Service Representative (GSRs) (See Chapter 1 of the AA Service Manual)